tue-bmd/zea/README.md

 # Ultrasound-BMd
 Ultrasound-BMd (usbmd) is a collection of ultrasound tools (Python) such as beamforming code, visualization tools and deep learning scripts.
 The idea of this toolbox is that it is self-sustained, meaning ultrasound researchers can use the tools to create new models / algorithms and after completed, can add them to the toolbox.
+This repository is being maintained by researchers from the [BM/d lab](https://www.tue.nl/en/research/research-groups/signal-processing-systems/biomedical-diagnostics-lab/) at Eindhoven University of Technology.
+Currently for [internal](LICENSE) use only.

 In case of any questions, feel free to [contact](mailto:t.s.w.stevens@tue.nl).